DEEZZU/Hermione-Pochette/GitHubSession.md

                ** Using Branch :
                This is for your own use , create branches of your own repo , once the new features added are compatible and fully final you can pull a reuqest from the new branch on the master branch , to "merge"(we will discuss this how) the changes .

+##### Merge Pull Request :

+        * This is in coalition with Pull Request.
+        * When someone sends in a Pull Request then a 1 appear in the bar above , click there and you can review what changes have been suggested and you can also reject/merge the changes
+        * Merged Changes appear in the repo thereafter.

 Working :

 local pc ->(commit)-> central version control system ->(push)->GitHub server